joejcollins/rhapsody-angel/queens/2021-whitney.md

 # Whitney

-## 11 F + 2S
+## 8 x 8 F

 ## 2021 Marked Queen

+2022-06-17 Saw eggs and brood, but didn't see the queen.
+No signs of swarming.

 2022-06-10 Saw eggs and brood, but didn't see the queen.
 A lot of bees but no signs of swarming they will need more space.
-Options:

-  * Add a super.
-  * Make double brood
-  * Bleed off some of the bees.
+Made it into a double brood, with 8 x 8 F.

 2022-06-04 Saw eggs, brood and the queen,  No signs of swarming.
 Put on a feeder.